proto0654/aeroline/memory-bank/activeContext.md

 - ✅ FIXED: Corrected button IDs in senders-receivers-page.js
 - ✅ FIXED: Fixed email modal in service-acts.html (closest() instead of classList.contains())
 - ✅ CREATED: Comprehensive modal-test.html page for testing all modal types
+- ✅ UPDATED: Styles for V-Calendar date selection in `assets/css/main.css` to improve visual appearance of selected dates and ranges.

 ## Modal System Status
 - **ModalManager**: Single unified system for all modals